Christopher-Schulze/Torwell/docs/SecurityFindings.md

 ## 2. Local Storage Encryption
 - **File:** `src/lib/database.ts`
 - **Issue:** Settings are encrypted with AES‑GCM using a 256‑bit key.
-The key is generated on first run and stored (base64 encoded) in the `meta` table of IndexedDB.
+Earlier versions stored this key (base64 encoded) in the `meta` table of IndexedDB.
-- **Risk:** Because the AES key is saved alongside the encrypted values, an attacker with access to local files can still decrypt the data.
-The mechanism mainly protects against casual inspection and tampering.
+- **Risk:** Storing the key in the database meant an attacker with local file access could decrypt the data.
-- **Recommendation:** Consider storing the key in a platform keystore or rely on OS‑level permissions to prevent unauthorized access.
-Local storage remains vulnerable to malware or physical compromise.
+- **Resolution:** The key is now saved in the operating system keychain via the Tauri keychain plugin and removed from IndexedDB on first launch after the update.

 ## 3. External `ping` Command
 - **File:** `src-tauri/src/commands.rs`